 - A Graduation Auditor will then review your file to determine if you are qualified to graduate.
 Files are reviewed in the order in which they are received.

-- If a Graduation Auditor has determined that you have met all of the requirements for your degree program, you will receive official certification letters through the mail.
-The certification letters will indicate the degree you have been certified for and your anticipated graduation date.
-These letters are only mailed after a student has been certified for graduation.
-It is important to review your letters and verify that the information is correct.
+- If a Graduation Auditor has determined that you have met all of the requirements for your degree program, you will receive a certification email.
+The certification email will indicate the degree for which you have been certified and your anticipated graduation date.
+These emails are only sent after a student has been certified for graduation.
+It is important to review your email and verify that the information is correct.

-- Undergraduate diploma packages will be mailed within ten business days from the date of graduation.
-Masters diplomas are mailed within six to eight weeks from the date of graduation.
+- Diploma packages will be mailed within ten business days from the date of graduation.

 - Students can request a duplicate diploma for a fee.